Buder/presentation-engine/README.md

 ## Instructions

-* Download a copy of this repo to a suitable directory on your computer.
+1. Download a copy of this repo to a suitable directory on your computer.
-* Download a copy of the course slides to that same directory so that you end up with a structure like this:
+2. Download a copy of the course slides to that same directory so that you end up with a structure like this:

     some_folder
        - presentation-engine (folder)
        - tcad_certification (folder)
           - index.html  <-- TOC for the whole course
           - 000 (folder)
              - index.html <-- TOC for the lesson
-... etc.
+    ... etc

 ### Running a presentation

-* Open the coursename/index.html in your browser.
+1. Open the coursename/index.html in your browser.
 Safari and Chrome work best, Firefox works too.
-* Click a lesson's name, which opens the 000/index.html file for that lesson.
+2. Click a lesson's name, which opens the 000/index.html file for that lesson.
-* Click the "Notes" icon to open a separate window (you might need to override any pop-up blocker to see that window).
+3. Click the "Notes" icon to open a separate window (you might need to override any pop-up blocker to see that window).
 That new window will display presenter notes as you step through the slides.
-* At the end of a lesson, close the presenter notes window.
+4. At the end of a lesson, close the presenter notes window.
 Click the AppU logo, which will take you back to the course TOC slide.

 ### Navigating within a presentation